ROFR vs ROFO: Rights of First Refusal/Offer in Commercial Leases

 1) Short response windows

-If you get 5 business days to make a major expansion decision, the right may be unusable.
+If you get 5 business days to make a major expansion decision — financing, buildout math, staffing — the right may be unusable in practice.
+The clock and the decision should be realistic for a real business.

 2) Landlord can bundle terms